global-asp/asp-source/en/0196_the-baboons-that-went-this-way-and-that.md

 ##
 Other families noticed how well the hill family lived.
-“It is a good life up in the hills,” said the husband.
-“You should come there too.”
+"It is a good life up in the hills," said the husband.
+"You should come there too."

 ##
 Soon the other families left the